faluapp/falu-android/README.md

 ## Evalautions

-Use this feature when you want to know the credit score/worth of your user.
+Use this feature when you want to know the credit score/worth of a user.
 This will allow you to know your user's spending habits from their financial statements.
 Vist [Credit scoring customers using the Evaluations API](https://docs.falu.io/guides/evaluations) for more information relating to this.